 As previously described, the ODS is simply the RTBI system but extended to the enterprise.
 Though RTBI systems are becoming common today, full-blown ODS systems have yet to make a significant appearance due to the complexity and cost of designing and building such far-reaching systems.

-It is conceivable that RTBI systems may evolve eventually to ODS systems, as shown in Figure 2.
+It is conceivable that RTBI systems may evolve eventually to ODS systems.
 Early dedicated business intelligence systems used online data warehouse or EAI technologies.
 As these technologies proved their worth, data replication was added to move the technologies to real-time business intelligence, data insight, and business insight systems, thus expanding their reach.
 Though RTBI systems exist today in many applications, each RTBI system generally supports a single purpose such as fraud detection, instant customer promotions, or just-in-time inventory.